-African Americans are more likely than whites to commit crime.
+Approximately half of all African American men say they have been victims of racial profiling.
+Police justify racial profiling on the basis of arrest statistics that suggest African Americans are more likely than whites to commit crime.
 Studies of racial profiling, however, indicate this is not necessarily the case.
-For example, in Maryland, 73 percent of those drivers stopped and searched on a section of Interstate 95 were African American, yet state police reported that equal percentages of the whites and African Americans who were searched, statewide, had drugs or other contraband.
+For example, in Maryland, 73% of those drivers stopped and searched on a section of Interstate 95 were African American, yet state police reported that equal percentages of the whites and African Americans who were searched, statewide, had drugs or other contraband.
 Other research also supports the contention that police use racial profiling on a routine basis.
 Nationally, citizens report that police make traffic stops of African American male drivers more frequently than traffic stops of drivers from other ethnic groups.
 African American drivers are more likely to report the police did not have legitimate reasons for stopping them and that police acted improperly during the traffic stop.
 In addition, African Americans are significantly more likely than whites to be searched after a traffic stop.
 Many studies of racial profiling have concluded that police actions are discriminatory and reflect the racial prejudice of individual officers or organizational racism found in police departments.